frederickk/folio.js/README.md

 Documentation
 -------------

 A (not yet) comprehensive documentation of [Folio.js](http://kennethfrederick.de/foliojs/) functions can be found in the `documentation/` folder.
-You can build documentation by following the build steps above, once inside the [Folio.js](http://kennethfrederick.de/foliojs/) directy simply enter:
+You can build documentation by following the build steps below, once inside the [Folio.js](http://kennethfrederick.de/foliojs/) directy simply enter:

 ```shell
 $ grunt doc